omer8888/365_network/code explained/register_and_login.md

 <h3>Sign up:</h3>
 basic form, <br>
 clicking on submit sending post request to the same page <br>
-which requiring the "register_handler.php", which doing all the server side magic: <br>
+which requiring the "register_handler.php", that is doing all the server side magic: <br>
 verify errors, <br>
-entering the user detail to the USERS table, <br>
+entering the user details to the USERS table, <br>
 db connection defined in "config.php" which is required in the "register.php" <br>
 inserting the info into users table using mysqli sql query. <br>
 passwords are encrypted using md5 <br>